giantswarm/docs/sources/installation/gettingstarted2.md

 ### Starting the application

 With the above configuration saved as `swarm.json` in your current directory you can now create and start the application using the `swarm up` command below.
 As always, replace `yourusername` with your actual username.
-The flag `--var=company=yourusername` will take care of placing your username in the positions where the `$company` variable is used in `swarm.json`.
+The flag `--var=company=yourusername` will take care of placing your username in the positions where the `$username` variable is used in `swarm.json`.

 ```
 $ swarm up --var=company=yourusername